onflow/flow-go/pkg/language/docs/language.md

 //
 var a = 5

-// Invalid: cannot declare a variable with the name 'b',
+// Invalid: cannot declare a variable with the name "b",
-// in a subscope because b is already in scope
+// in a subscope because "b" is already in scope
 {
     var b = 5
 }